bmeurant/resthub-validation-sample/readme.rst

  * One exhaustive 'Sample' form containing all supported validation constraints and demonstrating some advanced options: includes / excludes, global custom validation messages and its format, custom validator and merge of client and server constraints
- * One more concrete 'User' form containg more coherent validation constraint and demonstrating other advanced options: customization of messages in model, custom validator implementation (on both server and client side) and definition of an aditional client only validation constraint.
+ * One more concrete 'User' form containing more coherent validation constraint and demonstrating other advanced options: customization of messages in model, custom validator implementation (on both server and client side) and definition of an additional client only validation constraint.

 In order to run it :